redinkinc/DynamoNDK/README.md

 Stand alone Project for developing new node for Ian Keough's Dynamo.

+###WARNING: The use of the current solution of dynamoNDK is a little tricky.
+You have to load the SampleLibraryZeroTouch.dll in your program first in order to use the PeriodicUpdater without any warnings.
+Even though both DLLs are loaded into the Dynamo/Nodes folder.

 ##Contributor

 [Fabian Ritter](https://github.com/redinkinc) | [LOC, TU München](http://www.loc.tum.de) | Germany